Tetranyble/ugbana-backend/README.md

   `git pull https://github.com/Tetranyble/ugbana-backend.git`
 - Navigate into the repository and install project's dependencies:
   `cd ugbana-backend && composer install`
+  `php artisan test` This guarantees that everything is working as expected.
 - Next up migrate and seed the local development server:
   `php artisan migrate --seed`
 - Start the local development server if you're on window: `php artisan server`